joshuaschwab/ltmle/cran-comments.md

 There were no ERRORs or WARNINGs.
 There is one NOTE:
   Maintainer: Joshua Schwab <joshuaschwab@yahoo.com>
   (this is my correct email)

+This NOTE has been fixed, sorry about that:
+* checking top-level files ...
+NOTE
+Non-standard file/directory found at top level:
+  'revdep'

 ## Downstream dependencies
 I have run devtools::revdep_check on ltmle.
 There is 1 downstream dependency and no failures were reported.